 Live Action TV

-- In the TNG episode "Birthright", Worf comes across a Romulan POW camp with Klingon survivors of the Romulan's surprise attack on Khitomer.
+- In the Star Trek: The Next Generation episode "Birthright", Worf comes across a Romulan POW Camp with Klingon survivors of the Romulan's surprise attack on Khitomer.
 One of the younger Klingons, Ba'el, is half-Romulan.

 - T'Pol was planned to be revealed as half-Romulan in the fifth season of Enterprise.
 In the Trek universe Romulans are just Vulcans with some genetic differences due to sharing a common ancestor, and a Vulcan/Romulan hybrid may therefore be no more remarkable genetically than a black/white hybrid among humans.
 Probably slightly more of a difference, since they've been living on entirely different planets for a few thousand years, but still very much the same species.